 AF's mission is to provide a high quality education to all, with a focus on the disadvantaged.
-AF notes in its application that African-American and Latino students combined account for 99% of its enrollment, and 76% of its students qualify for free or reduced lunch.
-The demographics of the host communities for the schools is different, as shown here:
+AF notes in its application that African-American and Latino students combined account for 99% of its enrollment in Connecticut and 97% in New York), while 76% of its students qualify for free or reduced lunch.
+The demographics of the host communities for the schools is different, as shown in Table 1 below: